WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 ```
 {% end %}

-A prefix transform is a transform that will be applied if the user prefixes some text in e.g. the paragraph block with a given pattern and a trailing space.
+A prefix transform is a transform that will be applied if the user prefixes some text in e.g. the Paragraph block with a given pattern and a trailing space.

 {% codetabs %}
 {% ES5 %}